LordAries1972/CPGE/Docs/ABOUT.md

 Daniel's philosophy is built on precision and stability:
 - **Strict AI Compliance Mode** ensures code correctness, traceability, and standards adherence.

-- **No third-party wrappers** — all functionality (Besides only Steam, GooglePlay, iOS AppStore and is only for the Commercial User!
+- **No third-party wrappers** — all functionality (Besides only Steam, GooglePlay, iOS AppStore is only for the Commercial User!
 (Have NO Choice on this!)) is handcrafted, including model parsers, XM playback, MP3 streaming, and all the rest of it!!!

+- JSON Parser is by Niels Lohmann and his work also too falls under the MIT License.
+See below for his GitHUB link.

 - **Debug-centric design** — with deep diagnostics, color-coded shader fallbacks, and verbose logging for every subsystem; do not worry, you mess up, I got ya back!
 - **Platform-first design** — ensuring compatibility across multiple operating systems and graphics backends.

 ## Licensing

-This kind of system has never been designed by no one, because they all want to make that super $$$ for their games!
+This kind of system level of frame-work programming has never been released by no one, because they all want to make their super $$$ for their games; which of course, is fair enough I suppose!

-Well guess what!! it is now our turn now!

 This System comes Free-To-Use for study/personal or Commercial purposes for free.